 2009: Legal department, trade fairs and a Northern office

-In 2009, Philippe Sauvage, a Belgian solicitor with a British law degree joins the BLCC and the Chamber starts to offer in-house legal advice to its members.
-He is also in charge of the Trade Fairs department and organises Belux Pavilions at 4 to 5 trade fairs every year.
-He becomes a director in 2013 and a British citizen in 2016.
+In 2009, Philippe Sauvage, a dual qualified lawyer (Belgian-English) joins the BLCC and the Chamber starts to offer in-house legal advice to its members.
+He is also in charge of the Trade Fairs department and organises Belux Pavilions at 4 Trade Fairs every year.
+He becomes a Director in 2012.
+Philippe also has dual citizenship (Belgian-British).

 In June 2009, the BLCC opens its first Northern office in the UK, in East Yorkshire near Kingston-upon-Hull.
 This office shows that the BLCC is active in the whole country and the administrative office has been run from Westwood House along the M62 ever since.
 The office is run by Yvonne Claxton.